cass-kul/cass-kul.github.io/_exercises/performance.md

 In a *single cycle processor implementation*, illustrated below, each instruction is executed in *one* cycle, meaning that these 5 steps happen in a single clock cycle.
 This also means that the clock cycle must have the same length for all instructions.
-Therefore, the clock has to be slow enough to allow the slowest instruction to execute (otherwise a slow instruction might never reach the writeback phase).
+Therefore, the clock has to be stretched to accommodate the slowest instruction (i.e. it has to be slow enough to allow the slowest instruction to fully execute, from the fetch to the writeback step).
 In other words, even if an instruction could in theory execute faster (e.g. an `add` could in theory execute faster than a `load` because it does not need to go through the memory access step), it is limited by the clock speed, which itself is limited by the worst-case instruction.

 ![Single cycle processor](/exercises/8-microarchitecture/single-cycle.drawio.svg){: .center-image }